Jonathan S. Bush: athenahealth

 In 1997, Bush and Todd Park, a colleague from Booz Allen, founded Athena Women's Health, a women's health and birthing clinic housed in San Diego for soon-to-be, new, and current mothers.
 After Park's brother Ed Park helped develop its system, Athena Women's Health transformed into athenahealth, a healthcare technology platform offering a suite of services to help hospital and ambulatory providers coordinate care and work at the tops of their licenses.
 In 2000, Bush raised more than $10 million in venture capital funding to support athenahealth, which launched a successful IPO in 2007.
 Bush was athenahealth's CEO until his resignation on June 6, 2018.

 Zus Health

 Bush is listed as the Founder & Chief Executive Officer of Zus Health.

+Politics

+On July 14, 2025, Bush formed an exploratory committee to prepare a run for the Republican nomination in the 2026 Maine gubernatorial election.
+Bush held a campaign fundraiser in Kennebunkport in August 2025, and formally announced his campaign on October 8th.

 Publications

 Bush is the author, with Stephen L. Baker, of the New York Times bestseller Where Does It Hurt?: An Entrepreneur's Guide to Fixing Health Care (Penguin, May 2014).
 He is also a frequent contributor to Harvard Business Review, Forbes, and STAT, and to podcasts like POLITICO Pulse Check.